Ali Baba Goes to Town

 Ali Baba Goes to Town is a 1937 American musical comedy film directed by David Butler and starring Eddie Cantor, Tony Martin, and Roland Young.
 Cantor plays a hobo named Aloysius "Al" Babson, who walks into the camp of a movie company that is making the Arabian Nights.
 He falls asleep and dreams he is in Baghdad as an advisor to the Sultan (Young).
 He organizes work programs, taxes the rich, and abolishes the army, in a spoof of Roosevelt's New Deal.
 This film was the second of three in which Shirley Temple and Cesar Romero appeared together, second was Wee Willie Winkie (1937) and The Little Princess (1939).

 The cast also includes Gypsy Rose Lee, using the stage name of Louise Hovick, as the Sultana.

 The Raymond Scott Quintette also appears, performing "Twilight In Turkey."

+Plot

+A movie company is doing the Arabian Nights when a hobo enters their camp, falls asleep and dreams he's back in Baghdad as advisor to the Sultan.
+In a spoof of Rosevelt's New Deal, he organizes work programs, taxes the rich and abolishes the army.